Tutankhamen: The New King of Hollywood

 TUTANKHAMEN IN HOLLYWOOD: TREASURES OF THE GOLDEN PHARAOH

-It is set to be the largest Tutankhamen exhibition that has ever gone on tour, and visitors will have the unique and once-in-a-lifetime opportunity to witness more than 150 genuine artifacts found buried with the pharaoh himself, 60 of which have never before travelled beyond the borders of Egypt.
+It is set to be the largest Tutankhamen exhibition that has ever gone on tour, and visitors will have the unique and once-in-a-lifetime opportunity to witness more than 150 genuine artifacts found buried with the pharaoh himself, 60 of which have never before traveled beyond the borders of Egypt.

 In a fantastic new presentation, visitors to the exhibit can experience a mesmerizing mix of fascinating and rare artifacts and treasure, and ingeniously complemented with dazzling multimedia, the thoughtful and creative juxtaposition will take guests on an immersive journey of one of life’s greatest quests: the pursuit of immortality.